ArslaanShamim/Student-Dropout-and-Academic-Success-Analysis-for-School-Education/README.md

 # Student-Dropout-and-Academic-Success-Analysis-for-School-Education
 This notebook presents an in-depth analysis of student dropout trends in school education, utilizing a dataset titled "Predict Students Dropout and Academic Success"  Investigating the Impact of Social and Economic Factors.
 This dataset encompasses a wide range of attributes that shed light on the dynamics contributing to student dropout.

+The primary objective of this project is to conduct a comprehensive analysis of student dropout rates in school education, utilizing the available dataset titled "Predict Students Dropout and Academic Success - Investigating the Impact of Social and Economic Factors."
+While the dataset may not include information on schools, areas, or castes, we can still extract valuable insights from the existing attributes.

+In the subsequent sections of this notebook, we will delve into data preprocessing, exploratory data analysis, and the development of predictive models to aid in the dropout analysis.
+While we may not have school-wise, area-wise, or caste-wise information, we will use the available attributes to contribute to the government's efforts in ensuring every child's right to education and reducing dropout rates where possible.